cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 Enable per-domain mutual TLS (mTLS) on GoRouter with optional identity extraction and authorization enforcement.
 Operators configure domains that require client certificates, specify how to handle the XFCC header, and optionally enable platform-enforced access control.

-This infrastructure supports multiple use cases: authenticated CF app-to-app communication via internal domains (e.g., `apps.mtls.internal`), external client certificate validation for partner integrations, and cross-CF federation between installations.
+This infrastructure supports two primary use cases: authenticated CF app-to-app communication via internal domains (e.g., `apps.mtls.internal`), and external client certificate validation for partner integrations.

 For CF app-to-app routing, this follows the same default-deny model as container-to-container network policies: all traffic is blocked unless explicitly allowed.